 It is possible to configure multiple target languages in a translation project, to reduce the total number of translation projects created.

 Manual edits of translated content can be synchronized back to the Translation Management System (TMS) to train its Translation Memory.

 A list view shows a side-by-side comparison of the source and the translation for every text component that was edited.
 Select which translation updates should be synchronized to Translation Memory, and select Update Memory.

-AEM will send the selected strings back to the Translation Management System.
+AEM will send an XML representation of the selected strings back to the Translation Management System.

 Language roots can now be grouped under nodes, for example by region, while still being recognized as roots of language copies.